shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 if you lost a momentum from one moment to next and persist in that state

-Psychological presence.
-According to his definition, engagement refers to the state in which individuals express their entire self

 involvement, commitment, passion,
 enthusiasm, absorption, focused effort, zeal, dedication, and energy.